icerpc/icerpc-docs/pages/docs/slice/encoding/encoding-only-constructs.md

 ---
 title: Encoding-only constructs
-description: Learn about helper constructs used for the encoding of other constructs.
+description: Learn about helper constructs used to encode other constructs.
 ---

 {% title /%}